tanmaykulkarni2112/tanmaykulkarni2112/README.md

 # 💫 About Me:

-I'm currently diving deep into the world of Backend Development, exploring frameworks & databases! .
-My learning journey is hands-on—whether it's building RESTful APIs or optimizing server-side logic.
-I was proud to be a finalist in the Smart India Hackathon 2024–25!
-I'm passionate about solving problems, collaborating on impactful projects, and continuously leveling up as a backend engineer.
+### In the world of psuedo computer engineers.. trying to be a real one!

 ## 🌐 Socials: